smilies-polito/GAGAM/README.md

 ├── v1.0                                                   //Scripts supporting the construction and analysis of GAGAM v1.0 │   ├── PythonScripts                                      //Python scripts
 │   │   ├── classifyPeaks.py                               //Python script to label peaks with cCRE genomic annotations
-│   │   └── computeRAGI.py                                 //Python script to compute RAGI scores of a GAM compared to a set of classifications
+│   │   ├── computeRAGI.py                                 //Python script to compute RAGI scores of a GAM compared to a set of classifications
+│   │   └── PlottingViolinHeatmap.py                       //Python scripts to plot the violin plot and heatmap for the joint analysis
 │   └── Rscripts                                           //R scripts
 │   │   ├── 10x_v1_PBMChuman_processing.R                  //R script to preprocess PBMC datasets analysed in the IWBBIO 2022 publication
 │   │   ├── buenrostro_processing.R                        //R script to preprocess the bone marrow dataset analysed in the IWBBIO 2022 publication